flunge/flunge.github.io/_posts/Startup/2017-01-01-rotorfuture-summary.markdown

 It was a coincidence that a Ph.D. student attached to our NUS UAV rearch group for one year doing his own research.
 He told me that he has an ambition and motivation to start his own career in the area of UAV, especially in the area of tiny palm-sized aerial vehicles.
 It is quite popular for pre-primary school education in China that the high tech stuff like coding and simple hardware projects were introduced to the daily courses.

 At that time, there were a lot of UAV companies in China, and several of them dominated the whole consumer market, such as DJI and ZeroTech.
 Till now, DJI is still the No.1 in drone consumer market and it was quite difficult, even impossible to start up such a company and compete with them.
-Thus, most of the other componies share the remain market, which is more B2B and service and customization oriented.
+Thus, most of the other companies share the remain market, which is more B2B and service and customization oriented.

 The status makes us think about a reasonable business plan to avoid direct competition with large corporations.
 At that time, using drones for education, especially pre-school education was not popular, at least no companies have chain business in different provices.
 This might be a blank area and we can fill them in with our UAV technologies.